 This product is new to the market, but is already receiving rave reviews.
 Best of all, you get 4 different colored brushes in the package - awesome for people living with a pack!

-Sticking with the “more is more” philosophy, here’s a great two-pack of double-ended brushes.
+Sticking with the “more is more” philosophy, here’s a great example of a double-ended brush.
 Soft bristles protect your Lab’s gums from damage, and the nearly 9-inch handle protects your fingers from damage!

 As with any good brush, the heads are angled so as to clean both the teeth and the gums.

-This set provides both value (you get two brushes in the package), and quality.
+This brush provides both value (you get two brushes in the package), and quality.

 The long handle (8.5 inches) is great for big Labrador mouths, and the angle of the head allows you to easily brush along the gum line, which is critical.